Grilled Shrimp Cobb Salad

 For the Salad:

-• 3 cobs of corn, shucked
+• 3 ears of corn, shucked

 • 16 raw extra large shrimp, peeled and tail on (fresh or frozen and thawed)